What Is A Serp

 What Is a SERP?
 The Complete Guide for Businesses and Marketers

-If you’ve ever searched for anything on Google, Bing, or Yahoo, you’ve interacted with a SERP.
-But when you’re trying to grow a business, you need more than basic familiarity—you must understand what is a SERP, how it works, and how to appear prominently on it.
++If you’ve ever searched for anything on Google, Bing, or Yahoo, you’ve interacted with a SERP.
+But when you’re trying to grow a business, you need more than basic familiarity—you must understand What is a serp in digital marketing, how it works, and how to appear prominently on it.

-This matters because your visibility on search results is often the difference between gaining new customers or losing them to competitors.
+This matters because your visibility in search results can often be the difference between gaining new customers or losing them to competitors.
+What Is a SERP?
 This guide breaks down everything you need to know about SERPs, using simple explanations, real examples, and practical advice you can apply straight away.

 What Is a SERP?

+What Is a SERP?
 A SERP, or Search Engine Results Page, is the page you see after typing a query into a search engine.
-It displays results such as:
+It displays results such as organic listings, paid ads, featured snippets, images, and local results.

 • Websites